tituslhy/n8n-playground/README.md

 python forex_tool.py
 ```

+## Accessing the n8n workflows built
+n8n allows for built workflows to be downloaded - these files can then be imported into other n8n servers.
+All workflows can be accessed in the `json` folder.

 ## Report
 The repository walks through the n8n setup along with observations in the `notebooks` folder.
 The main notebooks are;
 ```